 We take our job preparing the next generation of public health professionals very seriously.
 Our students gain a very skills-based education here, and we are fortunate to count ministers and commissioners of health, deans of schools of public health, and presidents and CEOs of health organizations among our alumni.
 No matter what their role, all of our graduates go on to do important, life-changing work, and we are honored to have been a part of their academic journey.

-Public health is more important that ever, and we are thrilled to an integral part of its future.
+Public health is more important than ever, and we are thrilled to be an integral part of its future.